More

 Splitting 14 into two equal halves

-1. Students often struggle to understand that division of fractions will not always result in a smaller quotient.
+1. Students often struggle to understand that the division of fractions will not always result in a smaller quotient.

 When Dividend > Divisor